 Simultaneous Award of the Bachelor’s and Master’s Degrees

-A Yale College undergraduate of extraordinary ability may, with the permission of the department and Yale College, undertake graduate work that will qualify the student at the end of senior year for the simultaneous award of the bachelor’s and master’s degrees.
+A Yale College undergraduate of extraordinary ability may, with the permission of the department, Yale College, and the Graduate School, undertake graduate work that will qualify the student at the end of senior year for the simultaneous award of the bachelor’s and master’s degrees.
 Each department decides whether or not it wishes to permit this arrangement.
 If a department currently does not offer this option but wishes to participate in the program, a proposal can be sent to the Committee on the Simultaneous Award of the Bachelor’s and Master’s Degrees.
 For more information, contact Dean George Levesque.

 The general regulations and requirements for the program are published under Special Arrangements in the Academic Regulations in the YCPS.
 A student is expected to consult carefully with the DUS and the director of graduate studies of the department before applying.
-The student then applies for the simultaneous award through the DUS who, after securing the necessary approval from the department, forwards the application, with a letter of support, to the secretary of the Committee on the Simultaneous Award of the Bachelor’s and Master’s Degrees through the Yale College Dean’s Office, 30 SSS, 432-2920.
+The student then applies for the simultaneous award through the DUS who, after securing the necessary approval from the department, forwards the application to the Committee on the Simultaneous Award of the Bachelor’s and Master’s Degrees through the Yale College Dean’s Office.
 Alternatively, the DUS may forward the application and letter by e-mail to the program director, Dean George Levesque.
 The deadline for students to submit an application to the DUS is the last day of classes in their fifth term of enrollment, ordinarily the end of the fall term of the junior year.

 A student’s proposal should address how he or she plans to complete all the general requirements of the program, as well as any requirements specific to the department.
 Two regulations should be kept particularly in mind: